-This section describes fields specified in HPXML's BuildingSummary.
-It is used for high-level building information needed for an ERI calculation including conditioned floor area, number of bedrooms, number of conditioned floors, etc.
+This section describes elements specified in HPXML's BuildingSummary.
+It is used for high-level building information needed for an ERI calculation including conditioned floor area, number of bedrooms, number of conditioned floors, residential facility type, etc. Note that a walkout basement should be included in NumberofConditionedFloorsAboveGrade.

-The BuildingSummary/Site/FuelTypesAvailable field is used to determine whether the home has access to natural gas or fossil fuel delivery (specified by any value other than "electricity").
+The BuildingSummary/Site/FuelTypesAvailable element is used to determine whether the home has access to natural gas or fossil fuel delivery (specified by any value other than "electricity").
 This information may be used for determining the heating system, as specified by the ERI 301 Standard.